Cala Comte: Blue Flag

 In 2010 Cala Conte was one of the fifteen beaches on the island to have been awarded a prestigious Blue Flag.

 Location

 The beach is in the municipality of Sant Josep de sa Talaia but the nearest large island resort is Sant Antoni.
 To get to the beach from Sant Antoni there are several options.
-It is a well signposted drive with brown tourist signs from the PM 803 road at the nearby village of Sant Agustí des Vedrà.
+It is a well signposted drive with brown tourist signs from the EI-700 road at the nearby village of Sant Agustí des Vedrà.
 There is also a frequent bus service in the summer from both Sant Antoni and Ibiza town.